 Huntington’s disease: an enabling approach to supporting families

-Our course is the first of its kind in Scotland and is for all health and social care professionals working with families who are living with Huntington’s disease.
-The course will give you a superb opportunity to develop your understanding of this complex condition and its impact on the people and families who live with it, while enhancing your skills, knowledge and capacity to provide support.
+The course will give you an opportunity to develop your understanding of Huntington’s disease and its impact on the people and families who live with it, while enhancing your skills, knowledge and capacity to provide support.

 There are no minimum entry requirements.

 By the end of the course you'll be able to:

 - demonstrate knowledge of the aetiology of Huntington's disease and the range of symptoms experienced